 Electric Bazaar have aimed to integrate the principles associated with these goals from its conception, working towards women empowerment projects as well as valuing people-centred slow fashion processes and the environment.

 Worldwide, the poverty rate in rural areas is 17.2%—more than three times higher than in urban areas.
 More specifically, South Asia makes up almost half of the world's multidimensionally poor people.
 We work locally to combat poverty through our production processes and community projects.
 By partnering with small, locally-producing makers from low-income backgrounds to produce our clothing pieces, we directly support the development of these communities by providing fair wages which helps artisans to rise out of poverty.

 Many women in Pakistan are often bound by the constraints of living in a patriarchal society and are denied opportunities to go out and earn a living as this is seen as the man’s role in the family and society.
 We set up a Sewing Machine Project that empowers women to set up their own self-sustaining sewing businesses.
 We work alongside a hunger project on the ground that supports families with basic necessities for survival.
-To date, our project has allowed 30 women from marginalised backgrounds to gain economic independence where they would otherwise not be able to, due to cultural taboos of women not being encouraged to work outside of the home.
+To date, our project has allowed over 50 women from marginalised backgrounds to gain economic independence where they would otherwise not be able to, due to cultural taboos of women not being encouraged to work outside of the home.
 Through this we create jobs, entrepreneurship, creativity and innovation within local communities.